DavidT352/Prompting-Mortality-Chain-of-Thought-Experiments-on-Death-and-Peace/README.md

 - **Scenario-Based Framing** – Two possible outcomes explored to reach emotional resolution
 - **Cognitive Reframing** – Adjusting perspective to dissolve fear triggers like control, separation, and uncertainty
 - **Calm, Intellectual Tone** – Speaking to the reader’s reasoning mind, not just emotions
-- **Metaphorical Anchoring** – Gentle use of metaphor to support understanding without poetic distraction

 ---